livseibert5/BreakoutGame/README.md

 to generate a random power-up type rather than the Powerup class.
 Otherwise, I was able to include all of the features that I had planned for.

-Known Bugs: When a life is lost at the same time as the L cheat key is pressed, sometimes the positioning of the life icons in the header are thrown off.
-Sometimes a ball registers a hit more than once and breaks before it is supposed to.
+Known Bugs: Sometimes a ball registers a hit more than once and breaks before it is supposed to.

 Extra credit: I added a boss enemy in level 3.
 The boss moves back and